Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

-If you prefer moister crumbs, check out some of the muffin recipe links I’ve listed below, which uses oil.
+If you prefer moister crumbs for your muffins, check out some of the muffin recipe links I’ve listed below, which uses oil.

+- Chocolate Chips: For the add-in, I am using chocolate chips.
 Other than chocolate chips, feel free to swap out using your favourite chips – caramel, peanut butter.
-Or you can even add chopped fresh or dried fruits to it!
+Or you can also add chopped fresh or dried fruits!